polakbear/ngau/README.md

-# Ngau

-An interactive map showing the state of child rights around the world.
+## An interactive map showing the state of child rights around the world.

-This project started as a way to make sense of complex, scattered data—something visual, grounded, and a little more human.
-It brings together the KidsRights Index with other global indicators like child marriage, labor, FGM, and violent discipline.
+This project started as a way to make sense of scattered, complex data — something visual, straightforward, and easier to explore.
+It combines the KidsRights Index with global indicators like child marriage, labor, FGM, and violent discipline.

 Some countries have detailed data.
-Others don’t.
-That absence is part of the story too.
+Others don’t — and that gap is part of the picture too.

-This map wasn’t built for clicks or visibility.
-It was made to explore and to better understand the patterns behind child rights data, and to offer that understanding to others who might want the same.
+This map isn’t built for clicks or promotion.
+It’s a tool for exploring patterns in child rights data, and for anyone curious to better understand how those patterns vary across the world.

-It’s not affiliated with any organization.
+It’s a personal project, not affiliated with any organization.

 ---